annkamsk/toggl-monthly-reports/README.md

 Not passing a check will display a warning but continue with report generation.

 `python toggl.py 1 2020` will generate 3 reports for January 2020.
+Mind that script always takes the latest available version of gsheet invoice.